crodriguez1a/bpe-summarizer/README.md

 The algorithm is based on the frequency of n-gram pairs.
 More frequent pairs are represented by larger tokens.

-Inherently, the token size would also imply semantic meaningfulness.
-This summarization approach intends to surface the most meaningful sentences with comparing token values.
+This project explored the assumption that token size correlates strongly to semantic meaningfulness.
+This summarization approach intends to surface the most meaningful sentences with comparing token values and retaining sentences from the original text that included meaningful tokens within a specified percentile.

 ## Usage